accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 	- focus manipulation that changes the user's current position on the screen.
 1. Check that:
 	- the user is warned by text of the type of change before it is triggered;
-	- or the context change is initiated by an explicit button or link.
+	- or the change of context is initiated by an explicit button or link.
 1. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}